|Guide||♦||4 Triplogs||Active Topic|

 For the next 5 miles, the MT and canal head southeast across the SRPMIC, passing by several farm fields various associated residences.
-There are also some schools and other community buildings that are visible from the canal, mostly on the south side.
+Some schools and other community buildings are visible from the canal, mostly on the south side.
 During this section, there are very good views of the McDowell Mountains directly north.
 Distant views more to the east are visible of Four Peaks and Mt.
 Ord.
 Ahead is Red Mountain, which will soon be very close.
 To the south the San Tan Mountains are visible, and if you turn around, Camelback Mountain, Piestewa and the Estrellas are the most visible.
-The walking surface here looks to be asphalt millings that have been recompacted after several years into near asphalt again.
+The walking surface looks to be asphalt millings that have been recompacted after several years into near asphalt again.
 Walking on the edge of it, there is usually enough room to stay on the dirt.

 Near the end of the farm fields, there is a dam structure in the canal with some fencing that you must pass through.
 After this, the walking surface is all dirt and much smoother to walk on.
 At this point, the canal routes its way along the north edge of the landfill by the Beeline Highway.
 The traffic from the Beeline is both visible and audible at this point, but it’s well over 2 miles before the canal crosses the highway.
-The north side of the canal has a lot of dense palo verde and mesquite trees, making for somewhat normal desert scenery.
+The north side of the canal has a lot of dense paloverde and mesquite trees, making for somewhat normal desert scenery.
 To the south, however, are views of the landfill.
 There really isn’t any trash visible, but plenty of vehicles, dumpsters, buildings, etc. Sawik Mountain is very prominent on the north side, and the canal passes near it.
-There are a couple of sections here where there is actually some elevation gain as the berms rise and lower between the canal and landfill.
+There are a couple of sections where there is actually some elevation gain as the berms rise and lower between the canal and landfill.

 At the crossing with the Beeline Highway, stay on the south side of the canal.
 There is a set of bollards after the fencing with MT stickers on them, but it can be easy to miss.
 At this point, on either side of the canal is native desert vegetation.
-To the south, somewhere in the distance through the trees is the dry riverbed.
+To the south, somewhere in the distance through the trees, is the dry riverbed.
 To the north, the canal berm and trees are higher so that glimpses are mainly available of Red Mountain.

 The other arrow after the riverbed crossing points to the right and takes you along the north side of the South Canal.
-The first four miles along this canal has mostly more native desert trees on the right and a higher bank across the canal adjacent to that berm.
+The first four miles along this canal mostly have more native desert trees on the right and a higher bank across the canal adjacent to that berm.
 Eventually, there are some views to the north of Red Mountain again and the McDowells.
-To the south is mostly distant commercial and industrial buildings.
+To the south are mostly distant commercial and industrial buildings.
 The canal then crosses Thomas Road and passes through more distant industrial infrastructure.

-The trail/canal soon crosses under the 202 Red Mountain Freeway, but take the detour to the north (your right heading in this direction) which is a driveable road.
+The trail/canal soon crosses under the 202 Red Mountain Freeway, but take the detour to the north (your right heading in this direction), which is a driveable road.
 The berm under the 202 is barely 6 feet high and not very comfortable to walk under.
 After the 202 are some farms with a lot of livestock visible from the canal, and then some citrus groves.

 After the citrus groves is a rock quarry that’s pretty deep (CalPortland on GoogleMaps).
 The next mile is a large subdivision full of McMansions on the north side of the canal.
 Easily thousands of extremely large houses that stretch out for quite a ways.
-On the south side are also large and fancy looking houses, but as they are much higher than the canal, all you can see are the ones right at the edge.
+On the south side are also large and fancy-looking houses, but as they are much higher than the canal, all you can see are the ones right at the edge.

 The trail then turns right off the berm and heads under McDowell Road.
 The tunnel under McDowell has some designs in the concrete and some very interesting bright colors, most of which are graffiti.
 Before you descend into the tunnel, on the south side of McDowell Road is Sheepherder’s Park in Mesa, which can be utilized as an unofficial trailhead for short sections of this trail.

-Coming out of the tunnel, on your left is a very large spillway that the canal flows across down to a lower elevation.
+Coming out of the tunnel, on your left, is a very large spillway that the canal flows across down to a lower elevation.
 The trail then continues for the next 2.7 miles, heading in a southwesterly direction.
-To the north are expansive views across the river valley with Camelback Mountain prominent in the distance.
+To the north are expansive views across the river valley, with Camelback Mountain prominent in the distance.
 To the south are more high money homes, which dwindled down to somewhat nicer, then more moderate homes.
 The farther you get, the denser the residential development becomes.

 Just past the crossing with Horne Road is the Park of the Canals in Mesa, which is also designated as one of two official trailheads for this segment (the other being Granite Reef).
-This segment ends here and the next segment that picks up is the East Valley segment.
+This segment ends here, and the next segment that picks up is the East Valley segment.
 This entire segment also coincides with the same segment of the Sun Circle Trail.

 Check out the Official Route and Triplogs.